b9Joker108/hummingbird_style/DISCLAIMER.md

 ### Provisional Status of Content ###

-Unless otherwise specified, all GitHub Flavored Markdown (*.md) documents within this repository are to be regarded as provisional drafts.
-A document attains authoritative, finalized or canonical status only when its YAML frontmatter explicitly declares a ```status``` field with the value ```final``` with the ```signoff``` field populated with a name of a contributor authorized to sign-off content.
-In the absence of such a declaration, no Markdown file should be construed as definitive, complete or binding.
+Unless otherwise specified, all GitHub Flavoured Markdown (*.md) documents within this repository are to be regarded as provisional drafts.
+A document attains authoritative, finalized or canonical status only when its YAML frontmatter explicitly declares a ```status``` field with the value ```final``` with the attendant ```signoff``` field populated and the signoff dated with attendant ```date of signoff``` field populated wirh ª conforming date and the name of a contributor authorized to sign-off content in the designated field.
+In the absence of such a declaration, no Markdown file should be construed as definitive, complete, authoritative or binding.

 ---